jlab/microbiome_pax5/README.md

 Function in ggmap will call several conda environments, whose build recipies are contained in ggmap sources.

 Shoot your questions to stefan.janssen@computational.bio.uni-giessen.de

+#### Figures
+In principle, figures are generated via the notebook.
+However, some of the figures in the manuscript have manually been polished via Inkscape or other graphic software.
+Those manually touched versions are stored in the sub-directory [4Cohorts/Figures](4Cohorts/Figures) as \*.svg files.